saps2412/SpineNuancesWebsite/content/english/products/GII_spinal_fixation_system.md

 ---

 The GII pedicle fixation system is designed for the thoracolumbar and sacral spine with different longitudinal elements according to the specific needs of each patient.
-The Titanium pedicle screws used as anchors are orthogonal or poliaxial.
+The Titanium pedicle screws used as anchors are orthogonal or polyaxial.
 The longitudinal elements are Titanium rods, [ostaPek®](https://spinenuances.com/ostapek_carbon_composite) plates or Titanium plates.
 Multiple connectors and extenders are available to complement the pedicle fixation system.

 Clinically used in Europe since 1994 (eVos system) and 2007 (flexStaas system).